 Tax Exemption & Reduction Periods

-The standard incentive package provides 2-year full CIT exemption followed by 4-year 50% reduction of the applicable preferential rate, commonly referenced as “2 miễn 4 giảm” (2-year exemption, 4-year reduction), as specified in Law No. 67/2025/QH15.
-Enhanced incentives for priority zones extend this to 4-year exemption plus 9-year 50% reduction (“4 miễn 9 giảm”), as specified in Law No. 67/2025/QH15.
+The standard incentive package: 2-year full CIT exemption followed by 4-year 50% reduction of the applicable preferential rate (“2 miễn 4 giảm”).
+Enhanced incentives for priority zones extend to 4-year exemption plus 9-year 50% reduction (“4 miễn 9 giảm”) under Law 67/2025/QH15.

 Location-Based vs. Sector-Based Incentives

-Law on Corporate Income Tax No. 67/2025/QH15 effective 1 October 2025 replaces the previous CIT framework and introduces stricter eligibility criteria that eliminate automatic incentives for industrial zone locations.
-This legislative shift requires immediate strategic review for all FDI projects in planning or expansion phases.
+Law 67/2025/QH15 (effective October 1, 2025) eliminates automatic incentives for industrial zone locations — requiring immediate strategic review for all FDI projects in planning or expansion phases.

 Law 67/2025/QH15: Effective 1 October 2025

-Key changes include tighter definitions of “encouraged sectors” with specific technology transfer and local content requirements, stricter revenue threshold monitoring to prevent incentive abuse through artificial business splitting, and enhanced documentation requirements for annual incentive compliance verification.
+Key changes: tighter definitions of “encouraged sectors” with specific technology transfer and local content requirements, stricter revenue threshold monitoring to prevent incentive abuse through artificial business splitting, and enhanced documentation requirements for annual compliance verification.

 Decree 320/2025: Industrial Zone Incentive Removal

 Decree 320/2025/ND-CP (effective December 15, 2025, implementing Law 67/2025/QH15) eliminates incentives based solely on Industrial Zone status.
-However, projects in IZs located within designated disadvantaged areas may still qualify under the ‘difficult area’ criteria—check your zone’s classification immediately.
+However, projects in IZs located within designated disadvantaged areas may still qualify under the ‘difficult area’ criteria.
+FDI enterprises should verify zone classification immediately.

 This affects thousands of existing and planned FDI projects that selected industrial zone locations specifically for tax benefits.
 The decree provides no transition period for new projects—any investment approved after 1 October 2025 in an industrial zone receives standard 20% CIT treatment unless the project independently qualifies through sector-based criteria.

-• First, verify your Investment Registration Certificate approval date—pre-October approvals may retain incentives.
+- First, verify the Investment Registration Certificate approval date — pre-October approvals may retain incentives.

-• Second, review your business sector classification against the encouraged sectors list in Article 12 of Law No. 67/2025/QH15.
+- Second, review business sector classification against the encouraged sectors list in Article 12 of Law No. 67/2025/QH15.

-• Third, calculate whether relocation to a Special Economic Zone or disadvantaged area would generate sufficient tax savings to justify relocation costs.
+- Third, calculate whether relocation to a Special Economic Zone or disadvantaged area generates sufficient tax savings to justify relocation costs.

-• Fourth, evaluate expansion project treatment—existing facilities may extend incentives to expansions if the expansion maintains the same business line and meets capacity and capital thresholds specified in Law 67/2025/QH15 and Decree 320/2025/ND-CP, as confirmed by the provincial Department of Planning and Investment.
+- Fourth, evaluate expansion project treatment — existing facilities may extend incentives to expansions if the expansion maintains the same business line and meets capacity and capital thresholds specified in Law 67/2025/QH15 and Decree 320/2025/ND-CP.

 Expansion Projects: Inheriting vs. Losing Incentives

-Expansion projects may inherit existing CIT incentives if the expansion maintains the same business sector, occurs within the same legal entity, and meets conditions such as a minimum 20% increase in fixed assets or production capacity relative to pre-expansion levels, as specified in Law No. 67/2025/QH15.
-Expansions exceeding this threshold or involving new business lines are treated as separate projects subject to post-2025 qualification rules.
+Expansion projects may inherit existing CIT incentives if the expansion maintains the same business sector, occurs within the same legal entity, and meets a minimum 20% increase in fixed assets or production capacity (Law No. 67/2025/QH15).
+Expansions exceeding this threshold or involving new business lines are treated as separate projects.

 Exceptions apply for expansions mandated by government industrial policy, such as local content requirements or technology upgrade directives.
 Special cases include expansions in Special Economic Zones where the original project predates the zone’s establishment—these may qualify for enhanced incentives even if the expansion occurs post-2025.

-The compliance checklist for expansion project qualification includes: original Investment Registration Certificate with incentive approval, business registration showing continuous operation in the same sector, audited financial statements proving the expansion does not exceed capital thresholds, and written confirmation from the provincial Department of Planning and Investment that the expansion qualifies for incentive inheritance.
+The compliance checklist for expansion project qualification includes: original Investment Registration Certificate with incentive approval, business registration showing continuous operation in the same sector, audited financial statements proving the expansion does not exceed capital thresholds, and written confirmation from the provincial Department of Finance (formerly Department of Finance (formerly DPI)).

 For enterprises with foreign contractor involvement in expansion activities, foreign contractor tax Vietnam withholding obligations must be segregated from CIT incentive calculations to prevent revenue threshold contamination.